Knigan/semantic-segmentation/README.md

-# Solving semantic segmentation task with U-Net
+# Solving semantic segmentation task with Pytorch and U-Net